austinhyde/boilerplates/README.md

 Keeping all of this in a single repo just makes it easier for me to coordinate changes, especially for "combination" projects, like react+webpack frontend + go backend.
 Maybe some day I'll get around to turning this into a set of yeoman or cookiecutter or something templates, but for now this is good enough.
 I like simple.

 ## Boilerplate: react-webpack-standalone

-short, simple, sweet baseline webpack/react configuration
+Short, simple, sweet baseline webpack/react configuration

 This is just the baseline configuration I use for my own personal projects, hope it's useful to others to use as a starting point.